-Do you think you have all of your snowboarding terminology on lock down?
+Do you think you have all of your snowboarding terms on lock down?
 Or are you looking to pick up your first set up and want to be sure you’re ahead of the game when you take your first lesson?
 Maybe you want to impress a car full of teenagers as you’re giving them a lift to the hill.
-Regardless, it’s not a bad idea to familiarize yourself with the most common words associated with snowboarding.
+Regardless, it’s not a bad idea to familiarize yourself with the most common words associated with snowboarding and snowboarding equipment.
 Even for the veterans, you may pick up a few new terms, so check them out…

 3, 5, 7, 9 – Acronyms for a 360, 540, 720 and 900 spin in the air.